Chart Color Schemes

 Elizabeth Hills is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Elizabeth Hills' dwelling structure, as per the latest Census, comprised 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Elizabeth Hills was at 15.6%, with the remaining dwellings either mortgaged (67.7%) or rented (16.6%).
-The median monthly mortgage repayment in the area was $2,513, higher than Sydney metro's average of $2,427.
-The median weekly rent figure was recorded at $560, compared to Sydney metro's $470.
-Nationally, Elizabeth Hills' mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Elizabeth Hills' dwelling structure, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Elizabeth Hills was at 15.6%, with mortgaged dwellings at 67.7% and rented ones at 16.6%.
+The median monthly mortgage repayment was $2,513, above Sydney metro's average of $2,427.
+Median weekly rent was $560, higher than Sydney metro's $470.
+Nationally, Elizabeth Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing